Logo

 Navigo Easy fare card."But wait!" you may object.
 "What about that carnet discount?"
 Not to worry: Although the carnet of cardboard tickets is gone for good, you can still purchase 10- or 20-ride electronic carnets for use with the Navigo Easy stored-value card.

 Or you can use other money-saving options such as the RATP's Navigo Liberté card and the RATP's smartphone apps.
-For more information on these, click here and scroll down on the RATP page.
+For more information on these, click here and browse your options.

 Please note: